Death and funeral of Coretta Scott King: Funeral

 Over 14,000 people gathered for Coretta Scott King's eight-hour funeral at the New Birth Missionary Baptist Church in Lithonia, Georgia, on February 7, 2006, where daughter Bernice King, who is an elder at the church, eulogized her mother.
 The megachurch, whose sanctuary seats 10,000, was better able to handle the expected massive crowds than Ebenezer Baptist Church, of which King was a member since the early 1960s and which was the site of her husband's funeral in 1968.

 U.S. Presidents George W. Bush, Bill Clinton, George H. W. Bush, Jimmy Carter, and their wives attended, with the exception of former First Lady Barbara Bush, who had a previous engagement.
 The Ford family was absent due to the illness of President Ford (who himself died later that year).
 George W. Bush canceled a previous engagement to speak about the federal budget in Manchester, New Hampshire, in order to attend the funeral.
 Numerous other prominent political and civil rights leaders, including then-U.S. senator Barack Obama, attended the televised service.

 Prominent Georgian civil rights leader Julian Bond, an outspoken supporter of the rights of gays and lesbians, boycotted the service on the grounds that the King children had chosen an anti-gay megachurch as the venue.
 This was in conflict with their mother's longstanding support for the rights of gay and lesbian people.

 King was interred in a temporary mausoleum on the grounds of the King Center until a permanent place next to her husband's remains could be built.
 She had expressed to family members and others that she wanted her remains to lie next to her husband's at the King Center.
-On November 20, 2006, the new mausoleum containing both the bodies of Martin Luther and Coretta King was unveiled in front of friends and family.
+On November 20, 2006, the new above-ground memorial crypt containing both the bodies of Martin Luther and Coretta King was unveiled in front of friends and family.
 It is the third resting place of Martin Luther King Jr.